Anthimus IV of Constantinople

-He was elected Ecumenical Patriarch in 1840, however was dismissed by Ottoman Sultan Abdülmecid I in 1842 and withdrew to the Princes' Islands.
-He was elected again as Ecumenical Patriarch again in 1848.
+He was elected Ecumenical Patriarch on 20 February 1840, however, was dismissed by Ottoman Empire Sultan Abdülmecid I on 6 May 1841 and withdrew to the Princes' Islands.
+He was elected again as Ecumenical Patriarch again on 18 October 1848.
 During his second term, he held secret negotiations with the Church of Greece, which had declared itself autocephalous in 1833.
 In 1850, he issued a Patriarchal and Synodical Act declaring the autocephaly of the Church of Greece in accordance with canon law.

-In 1852, he was dismissed again and withdrew to the Princes' Islands, where he remained until his death in 1878.
+On 30 October 1852, he was dismissed again and withdrew to the Princes' Islands, where he remained until his death in 1878.